Eundms/k8s-website-l10n-tool/README.md

 - **Translated anchor IDs.** When a locale translates the anchor ID itself (e.g. `{#pourquoi-kubernetes}`), it is flagged as missing even though the content is fine.
-The Latin translated-anchor guard prevents this from promoting a file to `highly_outdated`, but the anchor still surfaces in the reasons list.
+The Latin translated-anchor guard prevents this from promoting a file to `Outdated`, but the anchor still surfaces in the reasons list.
 - **Scope.** File-level triage only — not a translation-quality check and not a replacement for human review.